Emulator Issues #7143

 Every time I boot a game (especially one that plays cinematics before getting to the game or frontend) I get no sound for a little while, and when the sound starts playing it's garbled to maybe 10x speed, until it catches up with the game and continues normally.
 However I can confirm this happens in both single and dual core modes.
 However after this, I get no further desyncs.

-#90 Updated by kolano about 1 year ago
+#90 Updated by kolano over 1 year ago

-#93 Updated by kolano about 1 year ago
+#93 Updated by kolano over 1 year ago

 Where invalid read errors occur in Dual Core mode